Resources

 Exporting Photogrammetry Models as 3D Tiles

-Step-by-step guide to exporting 3D Tiles from Pix4D, Metashape, and RealityCapture so drone surveys can be viewed in any browser.
+Step-by-step guide to exporting 3D Tiles from Pix4D, Metashape, and RealityCapture so drone survey outputs can be streamed and viewed in any modern browser.

 September 5, 2024